Effect of Sexual Assault on Women Sexual Assault Victims

-Assault on women, in the form of sexual violence, is epidemic in the United States, according to a government study conducted in 2010.
+Assault on women, in the form of sexual violence, is an epidemic in the United States, according to a government study conducted in 2010.
 The study, called The National Intimate Partner and Sexual Violence Survey, found that almost one in every five women reported that they had been raped or had been victims of attempted rape at some point in their lives.
 The effect of sexual assault can persist for decades.

 Effect of Sexual Assault